 Stricter rules and regulations were introduced to prevent similar scams.
 The scam had a huge impact, causing many people to lose trust in investing and destabilizing the economy.

 The 1992 Indian stock market scam taught us to be cautious about fraud in finance.
-This lesson became even more important after the 2003 scam, reminding us to keep strict rules to prevent fraudulent activities.
+This lesson became even more critical after the 2003 scam, reminding us to keep strict rules to prevent fraudulent activities.
 By studying these cases, learners can understand how fraud happens, how it’s investigated, and its lasting effects on the economy.
+Learn more about Investment Banking through our cfo training program online.